ropensci/qualtRics/README.md

 ## Usage

-Currently, the package contains three functions.
-It supports fetching a list of courses and their IDs from qualtrics, as well as downloading and reading a survey export.
+Currently, the package contains three functions:

-Note that, while requests will work without a [root url](https://api.qualtrics.com/docs/root-url) for the `getSurveys` function, it is desirable that you supply it.
-Supplying the correct url will reduce the number of errors you'll experience.
-The `getSurvey` function requires you to pass this root url.
-Please refer to the [official documentation](https://api.qualtrics.com/docs/root-url) to find out your institution-specific root url.
+  1. *getSurveys()* fetches a list of all surveys that you own or have access to from Qualtrics.
+  2. *getSurvey()* downloads a survey from Qualtrics and loads it into R.
+  3. *readSurvey()* allows you to read CSV files you download manually from Qualtrics.

 Note that you can only export surveys that you own, or to which you have been given explicit administration rights.